 People have a voice because the provider uses accessible systems to gather feedback from them about the service they receive.
 The RI involves individuals in quarterly Regulation 73 visits.
 Information from their visits is recorded in a report with a clear action plan and used to inform the six-monthly Quality of Care Review.

-The service does not provide an active offer of the Welsh language but uses many creative and accessible methods of communicating with people who experience communication difficulties.
+The service does not provide an active offer of the Welsh language but uses many creative and accessible methods for people with communication challenges.

 Care and Support